Knowing how to track your SEO rankings is essential to driving a continuous flow of organic traffic to your website.

 - SEMRush Organic Research Report

 1. Google Search Console Performance Reports

-The first tool you can use to check your keyword rankings is Google Search Console.
+The first tool you can use to check your keyword rankings is the Google Search Console.
 The platform is free and serves as a centralized hub for managing and monitoring your website’s SEO performance.

 To start using Search Console you must create an account using your Gmail or G-Suite email address.

-Once you have created your account, you need to add your website as a property before you can monitor your keyword performance.
+Once you have created your account, you need to add your website as property before you can monitor your keyword performance.

 There are several ways you can verify your website in Google Search Console.